There are many lessons to learn from traveling since it can be a great adventure.

-As a result, I ended up dragging around a heavy suitcase for many days, and that can be a miserable experience.
+As a result, I dragged around a heavy suitcase for many days, which can be a miserable experience.

 Pack light for your own sanity, so you can save yourself the trouble of carrying your belongings everywhere.

-Luckily, I had just purchased a nice pair of athletic shoes which ended up being perfect for hiking on the slippery trails in the jungle.
+Luckily, I had just purchased a nice pair of athletic shoes which were perfect for hiking on the slippery trails in the jungle.

-Besides having the right shoes, you should plan on leaving some extra room in your suitcase for souvenirs, so you don’t have to scrunch everything together and rip your bags apart when it’s time to leave.
+Besides having the right shoes, you should leave extra room in your suitcase for souvenirs so you don’t have to scrunch everything together and rip your bags apart when it’s time to leave.

 3. Nothing goes as planned

-One thing I learned from my trip was that you simply can’t plan everything in advance.
+I learned from my trip that you simply can’t plan everything in advance.

 I had the crazy idea that when you go on a trip, everything needed to be arranged ahead of time (like where you want to go and where you can stay).

-My daughter and I both discovered that if we tried to make a lot of plans, by looking at places on the internet, it just added confusion and caused us stress.
+My daughter and I both discovered that if we tried to make many plans by looking at places on the internet, it just added confusion and caused us stress.